Ollerton signalbox was situated between Boughton jn and Thoresby Jn signalboxes.

 In 2006 it was set on fire and was badly damaged, but fortunately we had stripped out the strategic spares beforehand, however in 2007 it was set on fire again, and damaged beyond recognition.

-It has now been demolished completely as the line has reopened as a test line from Thoresby to Tuxford.
-See Boughton page for more information and pictures.
+It has now been demolished completely as the line was reopened as a test line from Thoresby to Tuxford.
+See the Rail Innovation page for more information and pictures.

 Above: Fire in 2006